vchintal/aws-eks-multicluster-observability/README.md

-# AWS EKS Multicluster Observability
+# ⛔️ DEPRECATED - AWS EKS Multicluster Observability

+>**Warning**
+>This repo has found a new home here: https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/examples/eks-multicluster where it will be maintained going forward.

 ## Audience